kemerelab/NeuroHMM/README.md

 All the results shown in these notebooks can be (re-)generated using the accompanying code in this repository, along with publically accessible data from the hc-3 dataset on [crcns.org](crcns.org).
 However, active development has shifted away from this repository, and we are currently actively developing [nelpy](https://github.com/eackermann/nelpy) to make it easier to do common (yet complex) analysis tasks with neuroelectrophysiology data.

 # Overview
+Here we demonstrate a few ways in which hidden Markov models (HMMs) can be used to model and analyze sequences of neural activity.
+This collection is a work in progress, and some of the discussions in these notebooks reflect some of our earlier views and/or approaches.
+Nevertheless, this collection of notebooks can serve as a good springboard to start thinking about HMMs for neural data analysis.

 ## How to use this repository

 The easiest way to use this repository is to take a look at the various Jupyter notebooks.
 These are all the files ending with the `.ipynb` extensions.
 These files can be rendered directly in github, so you can look at the code, analysis, and results, all in your browser, without the need to install any additional software, or to execute any code.

-The notebooks of particular interest, and in a loosley logical order, are briefly described below.
+The notebooks of particular interest, and in a loosely logical order, are briefly described below.
  * [**StateClustering**.ipynb](../master/StateClustering.ipynb)—demonstration that HMMs can (robustly) learn place fields in the absence of positional data; several follow-up analyses showing how behavioral states, different contexts, etc. are captured and clustered in the inferred model states (status: in progress, first half complete)
  * [**StateOrdering**.ipynb](../master/StateOrdering.ipynb)—post-ordering hidden states for interpretation and evaulation (status: complete)
  * [**ModelSelection**.ipynb](../master/ModelSelection.ipynb)—sensitivity analysis and discussion on selecting appropriate model parameters (status: complete)
  * [**KLscore**.ipynb](../bmaster/KLscore.ipynb)—preliminary results and proof-of-concept for a Kullback-Leibler based sequence score (status: almost complete)
- * [**BootstrappingHMMs**.ipynb](../master/BootstrappingHMMs.ipynb)—using synthesized data to augment our training set (status: not yet started)
- * [**OnlineScoring**.ipynb](../master/OnlineScoring.ipynb)—using HMMs for the analysis of continuous chronic recordings (status: incomplete)
+ * [**SubstateDecoding**.ipynb](../master/SubstateDecoding.ipynb)—improving decoding accuracy by considering  a substate decoding approach (status: complete)
+ * [**EMBC16**.ipynb](../master/EMBC16.ipynb)—code needed to generate all the figures from ["Scoring sequences of hippocampal activity using hidden Markov models"](http://ieeexplore.ieee.org/document/7590860/?reload=true) presented at the 2016 38th Annual International Conference of the Engineering in Medicine and Biology Society (EMBC) (status: complete)

 Of course, you can also clone or download this repository, which will allow you to modify the code to see the effect of changing parameters, and so on.
 For this, you would need Python 3, and several additional packages.
 Following any god Python tutorial should help you get up and running pretty fast.